7db9a/homegrown-content-addressable-filesystem/README.md

 For experimental purposes, can you hobble together a content addressable media file system with open-source tools 'just laying around'?
 Yes, you can!
 I only care about media files.
 I'm not editing the files after I download it.

+To find an ifps file by name.

+`jrnl file @somefile`

+To find by name and other tag.

+`jrnl file @somefile @sometag -and` to get the file hash.

 To get right to it, go straight to [Setup](#setup).

 #### Git